kedacore/keda-docs/content/docs/2.7/scalers/azure-data-explorer.md

 ### Examples

-### Use TriggerAuthentication with Azure AD Application.
+### Use TriggerAuthentication with Azure AD Application

 ```yaml
 apiVersion: v1